An Array of Arrays

 Simply put, our patented technology enables extreme performance efficiency in a compact package, delivering higher throughput at lower bandwidth costs than other phased arrays in any form factor.

-the building block: single antenna element
+The building block: a single antenna element